-I’ve a smartphone that works just fine, and my data plan is great for doing plenty of cool things, but some of my data seems to miraculously fade away.
-If this scenario sounds familiar to you, I’m certain you’d like to know how you could make your device consume a little less data.
+I have a smartphone that works just fine, and my data plan is great for doing plenty of cool things, but some of my data seem to fade away miraculously.
+If this scenario sounds familiar to you, I’m certain you’d like to know how you could make your device consume a little fewer data.

 It’s definitely not your provider’s fault, and it hasn’t anything to do with the brand of the phone either.
 However, most smartphones nowadays can easily use up a large amount of data while you won’t even notice it.
 It can sometimes be due to certain apps that consume more than the others, or it can have something to do with your settings.

 Since no one wants to go over their monthly data limit, it’s important to know the right settings to save some of the data.
 Today’s article will go through 10 of the most important steps to take.
 Most of them work for iOS and Android, but some also apply to Windows phones or BlackBerry.
 Feel free to share your own tips and ideas to make this article even more useful.